Tinitto/article_curator/README.md

 ## Design

 It is composed of four back end services connected via grpc, and one front end service.
-One of those services acts like a message queue to which all events from other services are sent, and persisted using mongodb, and when consumed are deleted from the queue.
+One of those services acts like a message queue to which all events from other services are sent, and persisted using nosql database, and when consumed are deleted from the queue.

 _The diagram below was drawn using [diagrams.net](https://diagrams.net).
 [Here](./.designs/article_curator.xml) is the original file_